 6. Creosote Remover Cleaner

 Creosote buildup is a real problem for most chimneys.
 A chemical cleaner that works to remove creosote within airtight fireplaces is the best way to prevent future complications.
 For some, you will need a powder-based formula that will remove any soot or ash accumulation.
-You may also need creosote remover to work on the metal flues in some chimneys.
+You may also need a creosote remover to work on the metal flues in some chimneys.

-Regular maintenance to combat accumulation directly improves airflow for zero clearance fireplaces.
-It is a popular trend for newer home models to have zero clearance fireplaces.
+Regular maintenance to combat accumulation directly improves airflow for zero-clearance fireplaces.
+It is a popular trend for newer home models to have zero-clearance fireplaces.

 Grow Your Business With Chimney Sweep Software!

 Power Tools and Vacuums

 In other stages of chimney work, you will need to have various equipment suitable to clean the chimney.
 Several types of power tools are essential for any chimney sweep.

 7. Industrial-Grade Chimney Vacuum System